HumanSignal/label-studio/docs/source/tags/number.md

 meta_description: Customize Label Studio with the Number tag to numerically classify tasks in your machine learning and data science projects.
 ---

-The Number tag supports numeric classification.
+The `Number` tag supports numeric classification.
 Use to classify tasks using numbers.

-Use with the following data types: audio, image, HTML, paragraphs, text, time series, video
+Use with the following data types: audio, image, HTML, paragraphs, text, time series, video.

 ### Parameters